SCULPTURES

 The tui, with its violin, plays the majestic bird like song for which the New Zealand native Tui is so distinctly known.
 The Tui is a remarkable New Zealand bird.
 They look black from a distance, but they have a blue, green and bronze iridescent sheen, and distinctive white throat tuffs (poi).
 They are usually very vocal, with a complicated mix of tuneful notes interspersed with coughs, grunts and wheezes.

 Tui's are very territorial, and quite boisterous to other birds.
-We have one particular Tui that has been in the garden for over 12 years.
+We have one particular Tui that has been in the garden for over a decade.
 He is often perched in trees near the garden room.
 He keeps an eye on all the bird life that make their home in the garden.

 10. Fantail on Ring